neoxic/lua-mongo/README.md

 	end
 }

--- BSON evaluation handler (something callable, i.e. a function or a table/userdata with a '__call' metamethod) local handler = function (doc)
+-- BSON evaluation handler can be a function or a table/userdata with a '__call' metamethod local handler = function (doc)
 	return setmetatable({ -- The way 'doc' is restored from BSON id = doc._id,